-There are many forms a business can take in Georgia, but the most popular one is the limited liability company.
+There are many forms a business can take in Georgia, but the most popular one isthelimited liability company.
 Along with this, an investor may choose to open a joint stock company or can create a partnership (general or limited).
 Regardless of the company type selected by the investors, our team of consultants in company registration in Georgiacan provide legal assistance on the incorporation of any of the Georgian legal entities and can put you in touch with our immigration lawyer if you are interested in moving to this country.

 A limited liability company is formed by at least one shareholder and maximum 50.
-The capital is divided into shares and each shareholder has the rights limited by the value of his shares.
+The capital is divided into shares and each shareholder has the rights limited by the value of his/her shares.
 The members are not personally liable for the company’s debts and this is why this company type represents one of the most common ways to start a business here.

-A joint stock company in Georgia is usually a company that has its shares registered at the Georgian Stock Exchange.
-It can be registered by one founder and as a major characteristic is that the shareholders are not personally liable for the company’s debts.
+A joint stock companyin Georgia is usually a company that has its shares registered at the Georgian Stock Exchange.
+It can be registered by one founder and the shareholders are not personally liable for the company’s debts.

 There is no minimum share capital, but it must have an authorized capital, decided by the shareholders.
 It is not necessary to pay the contribution at the time of registration.
 Also the contributions in kind are possible.
 If the number of shareholders exceeds 50 members, they have to be registered by an independent register, if not, the evidence is kept by the company itself.

 A general partnership is based on an agreement between two or more partners, performing business under the same name, personally liable for the debts and incomes of the partnership.
 All the partners may take management decisions; our team of specialists in company formation in Georgia can provide more information on the Georgian partnerships.

-A limited partnership is formed by two or more persons with different roles in a company: there is a general partner (who’s liability is unlimited) and there is the silent partner (who’s liability is limited in the extend of his contribution).
+A limited partnership is formed by two or more persons with different roles in a company: there is a general partner (who has unlimited liability) and there is the silent partner (his or her liability is limited in the extend of his contribution).
 Only the general partners are entitled to take any management decisions.
 Please note that a partnership can also be liable for VAT registration in Georgia.

 We invite you to watch a short video about the types of companies you can open in Georgia: